Sea captain: Performing marriages

 There is a common belief that ship captains have historically been, and currently are, able to perform marriages.
-This depends on the country of registry, however most do not permit performance of a marriage by the master of a ship at sea.
+This depends on the country of registry, however, and most do not permit performance of a marriage by the master of a ship at sea.

 In the United States Navy, a captain's powers are defined by its 1913 Code of Regulations, specifically stating: "The commanding officer shall not perform a marriage ceremony on board his ship or aircraft.
 He shall not permit a marriage ceremony to be performed on board when the ship or aircraft is outside the territory of the United States."
 However, there may be exceptions "in accordance with local laws and the laws of the state, territory, or district in which the parties are domiciled" and "in the presence of a diplomatic or consular official of the United States, who has consented to issue the certificates and make the returns required by the consular regulations."

 Furthermore, in the United States, there have been a few contradictory legal precedents: courts did not recognize a shipboard marriage in California's 1898 Norman v.
 Norman but did in New York's 1929 Fisher v.
 Fisher (notwithstanding the absence of municipal laws so carried) and in 1933's Johnson v.
 Baker, an Oregon court ordered the payment of death benefits to a widow because she had established that her marriage at sea was lawful.
 However, in Fisher v.
 Fisher the involvement of the ship's captain was irrelevant to the outcome.
 New Jersey's 1919 Bolmer v.
 Edsall said a shipboard marriage ceremony is governed by the laws of the nation where ownership of the vessel lies.